06 Honest Self-Love Tips For Being Kind to Yourself

 Embrace Your Good Qualities

 What are your good qualities?
-Write them all down and embrace them as your strengths while cultivating them to be even stronger.
+Write them down, embrace them as your strengths, and cultivate them to become even stronger.

 Even though you might not have the best temperament in the world, you make up for it by having a keen eye for detail; focus on your good qualities, and they’ll overshadow weaknesses.